databrary/design/thematic-roadmap.md

 * Sharing only volume-level metadata and highlights [1 month] _"I want to only share descriptive information about a volume to help me fulfill NSF mandates for sharing and to showcase excerpts of the data that are being collected before I'm ready to share my entire dataset by treating all my sessions as private OR only displaying the top half of the volume"_
 * Allow browsing of tags within a volume
-* Redesign separate excerpt volume creation workflow
+* Redesign separate/old-style excerpt upload workflow
+	* Excerpt volume creation "wizard"
+* Improve excerpt search result display
-* Tag collections
+	* Implicit tag collections
+        * Only show matching clips with no context?
+* Explicitly curated excerpt collectons
+	* Transana-style combining clips and text
+	* Special volumes or alternative structures

 ## UAYG improvements